mrtnj/simsimqt/README.md

 ## Note about status of the package

-This package is in development, and while published, not recommended for use outside the research group yet.
+This package is in development and not recommended for use outside the research group yet.

 ## Introduction